How Much Is Homeowners Insurance on a $300,000 House? (2024)

 The 80% rule in home insurance states that your dwelling insurance coverage limit should be at least 80% of your home’s replacement cost value.
 The replacement value is the cost of rebuilding your home back to its original condition, which isn’t the same as the market value.

-• Does the location of your $300K house affect the price of homeowners insurance?
+• Does the location of your $300,000 house affect the price of homeowners insurance?

-Where you live may also influence additional types of coverage you need, such as flood or earthquake coverage.
-If you live in an area designated as high risk by FEMA, you'll need to buy flood insurance, either through a private flood insurer or the federally backed National Flood Insurance Program.
+Where you live may also influence the additional coverage you need, such as flood or earthquake coverage.
+If you live in an area designated as high risk by FEMA, you’ll need to buy flood insurance, either through a private flood insurer or the federally backed National Flood Insurance Program.
 In California, you may need earthquake insurance, which is sold through the California Earthquake Authority.

 Methodology